Hjördis Genberg: Life

 After 35 years of marriage, Niven died on 29 July 1983 in Château-d’Œx, Switzerland, of ALS.

-In 1994, tabloid newspapers linked her with Prince Ranier of Monaco, however a spokesperson for Rainer said no marriage was in the plans.
+In 1994, tabloid newspapers linked her with Prince Rainier of Monaco, however a spokesperson for Rainier said no marriage was in the plans.

-Hjördis Genberg died on 24 December 1997, of a brain bleed at age 78 in Céligny, Switzerland.
+Hjördis Genberg died of a brain bleed at age 78 in Céligny, Switzerland on 24 December 1997.
 Her ashes were scattered in the Mediterranean Sea.